Timthreetwelve/MyScheduledTasks/MyScheduledTasks/ReadMe.txt

 Arguments field.

-For your convenience, there is a menu selection to start Windows Task Scheduler on the Tasks menu and an option on the Help menu to copy the executable path to the clipboard.
+For your convenience, there is a menu selection to start Windows Task Scheduler on the Tasks menu and an option on the Help/Debug menu to copy the executable path to the clipboard.

 When set up this way, MyScheduledTasks will only show its window if there is a task that has a check in the Alert column and the last result was non-zero.
 Otherwise, it will shut down without